eddiesigner/weiss-pro-tracker/README.md

 Live demo: https://weiss-pro.eduardogomez.io/

-**This wiki is now deprecated, you can find the new documentation here: https://weiss-pro-docs.eduardogomez.io/**
+**ATENTION: This wiki is now deprecated, you can find the new documentation here: https://weiss-pro-docs.eduardogomez.io/**

 To know how to enable the search, comments, members and more, please head to the [Wiki](https://github.com/eddiesigner/weiss-pro/wiki).